ARM-software/psa-arch-tests/api-tests/dev_apis/README.md

 -   -DTARGET=<platform_name> is the same as the name of the target-specific directory created in the **platform/targets/** directory.
 The current release has been tested on **tgt_dev_apis_tfm_an521**, **tgt_dev_apis_tfm_musca_b1** and **tgt_dev_apis_tfm_musca_a** platforms.
 Refer [Test_failure analysis](../docs/test_failure_analysis.md) document to know the reason for any known test fail.<br />
 -   -DTOOLCHAIN=<tool_chain> Compiler toolchain to be used for test suite compilation.
 Supported values are GNUARM (GNU Arm Embedded), ARMCLANG (ARM Compiler 6.x) and HOST_GCC.
 Default is GNUARM.<br />
 -   -DCPU_ARCH=<cpu_architecture_version> is the Arm Architecture version name for which the tests should be compiled.
 Supported CPU arch are armv8m_ml, armv8m_bl and armv7m.
 Default is empty.
 This option is unused when TOOLCHAIN type is HOST_GCC.<br />
--   -DSUITE=<suite_name> is the suite name that is the same as the suite name available in **dev_apis/** directory.<br />
+-   -DSUITE=<suite_name> is the test suite name.
+Supported values are CRYPTO, INITIAL_ATTESTATION, PROTECTED_STORAGE and INTERNAL_TRUSTED_STORAGE.<br />
 -   -DVERBOSE=<verbose_level>.
 Print verbosity level.
 Default is 3.
 Supported print levels are 1(INFO & above), 2(DEBUG & above), 3(TEST & above), 4(WARN & ERROR) and 5(ERROR).
 -   -DBUILD=<BUILD_DIR> : To select the build directory to keep output files.
 Default is BUILD/ inside current directory.
 -   -DWATCHDOG_AVAILABLE=<0|1>: Test harness may require to access watchdog timer to recover system hang.
 0 means skip watchdog programming in the test suite and 1 means program the watchdog.
 Default is 1.
 Note, watchdog must be available for the tests which check the PSA API behaviour on the system reset.
--   -DPSA_INCLUDE_PATHS="<include_path1>;<include_path2>;...;<include_pathn>" is an additional directory to be included into the compiler search path.You must provide Developer APIs header files implementation to the test suite build system using this option.
+-   -DPSA_INCLUDE_PATHS="<include_path1>;<include_path2>;...;<include_pathn>" is an additional directory to be included into the compiler search path.You must provide Functional APIs header files implementation to the test suite build system using this option.
 For example, to compile Crypto tests, the include path must point to the path where **psa/crypto.h** is located in your build system.
 Bydefault, PSA_INCLUDE_PATHS accepts absolute path.
 However, relative path can be provided using below format:<br />
 ```
     -DPSA_INCLUDE_PATHS=`readlink -f <relative_include_path>`
 ```